-In most cases, a cavity filling can be placed during a single visit to our Burlington, NC dentist office.
-This dental treatment will begin with a local anesthetic being applied to numb the given area.
-One of our skilled restorative dentists will prepare the tooth by cleaning out any debris or decay.
+In most cases, we can place a cavity filling during a single visit to our Burlington, NC dentist office.
+This dental treatment will begin when we apply a local anesthetic to numb the area of the tooth.
+One of our skilled dentists will prepare the tooth by cleaning out any debris or decay.

 Replace Metal Fillings

-Do you have old, dark fillings that are impacting the appearance of your smile or breaking down and coming out?
+Do you have old, dark fillings that are impacting your smile or breaking down and coming out?
 Modern advances in cosmetic dentistry mean that you no longer need to suffer from unsightly and uncomfortable silver amalgam fillings.

 Dental Fillings FAQs

 Do tooth fillings help cure sensitivity?

 Tooth fillings can drastically reduce your tooth sensitivity issues.
 Filling your tooth cavity not only prevents infections from doing further harm but can also fill those holes that cause tooth sensitivity to hot and cold foods.
 After a tooth-filling procedure, most patients report that their sensitivity goes away after a couple of days.

 It is possible for your dentist to remove your dental fillings and replace them for a number of reasons.
 It is a quick process that can renew your tooth or teeth, and add more support to an otherwise failing filling.
 If your filling is causing you issues, schedule a visit with your dentist for a second look and repair if needed.

 Are dental fillings painful?

-No. Modern dentistry allows your dentist to provide quick and painless dental filling procedures in a single visit.
+Modern dentistry allows your dentist to provide quick and painless dental filling procedures in a single visit.
 This means they are quick and almost pain-free.
-Your dentist does not need any needles or intrusive dental equipment is needed to fill a cavity.
-Local anesthesia can now be administered as a topical solution.
-You might even find that the most “painful” part of the process is the time spent waiting for the anesthesia to kick in.
+Your dentist does not need any needles or intrusive dental equipment to fill a cavity.
+We can administer local anesthesia as a topical solution.
+You might even feel that the most painful part of the process is the time when you are waiting for the anesthesia to kick in.